mi-alkhamis/BackupManager/README.md

       - The script will calculate disk usage, perform file operations, and clean up outdated files based on the configured settings.

-## Dependencies
-  - Python 3.x
-  - coloredlogs (for colored console logging)
-  - dateutil (for handling dates and times)
-  - readchar (for reading characters from the terminal)

 ## Logging
-  - The Backup Manager logs its activities to a log file named BackupManager-<date>.log in the specified log directory.
+  - The Backup Manager logs its activities to a log file named BackupManager-<date>.log in the specified LOG_PATH directory.
   - Log entries include timestamps, log levels (e.g., INFO, WARNING, ERROR), and descriptive messages about the script's operations.

 ## Contributing